http-wasm/http-wasm/http-handler.wit.md

     name: u32,
     /// The length of the header name in bytes.
     name-len: u32,
-    /// The memory offset of the UTF-8 encoded header value, if a value exists
+    /// The memory offset to write the UTF-8 encoded header value, if it exists
     /// and is not larger than `buf-limit` bytes.
     buf: u32,
-    /// The possibly zero maximum length of the header value to write in bytes.
+    /// The possibly zero maximum length of the UTF-8 encoded header value to
-    /// If the actual value is larger than this, nothing is written to memory.
+    /// write, in bytes.
+If the actual value is larger than this, nothing is
+    /// written to memory.
     buf-limit: buf-limit,
 ) -> maybe-len
 ```